t-mart/imagesearch/README.md

 # imagesearch

-`imagesearch` returns a "measure of visual similarity" between a reference image and a set of other images.
+`imagesearch` measures visual similiarity between a reference image and a set of other images.
 This can be used to search for a similar image in a large/deep directory structure.

 ## Installation